statOmics/msqrob2book/docs/02-advanced.md

 ##
 ```

-As the message suggests, the intercept must be suppressed in order to
+As the error message suggests, the intercept must be suppressed in
-fit a variable with 2 levels using ridge regression.
+order to fit a variable with 2 levels using ridge regression.

 **TODO** do we need to explain theoretically why a 1 covariate is not
 possible and why ridge is slower?
 I'm not convinced that showing the